 We are going to leave our study in the book of Acts this week to look at this psalm.
 This is a psalm of ascents, which means it was likely sung by Israelites as they neared Jerusalem on their way up to worship the Lord at an annual feast, such as Passover.

-If you have your Bibles, I’d invite you to turn with me to Matthew chapter 21:1-11.
+If you have your Bibles, I’d invite you to turn with me to Matthew chapter 26 verses 26 – 29.

 If you have your Bibles, I’d invite you to turn with me to Matthew 26:6-13.
 The passage breaks into three parts.
 You see in verses 6 – 7 this strange experience, this extravagant action by this woman.

 For all older stories, please use our advanced search.